CHS Alliance statement in response to UK Charity Commission and Independent Inquiry reports into Oxfam

 The CHS sets out 9 commitments that provide the essential elements of principled, accountable humanitarian action.
 CHS Alliance members are asked to verify themselves against these commitments – and work towards continuously improving how they meet these commitments.

 Verification data from organisations who have assessed their performance against the CHS shows us that commitment 5 is systematically scoring low, meaning that populations associated with the delivery of aid do not have access to functioning, responsive and safe complaints mechanisms.
 This is a key area where we support our members and other organisations to improve their policies and practices.

 Furthermore, these reports show that organisations need to pay greater attention to commitment 8 of the CHS, which focuses on organizational culture, including the need for staff to be supported to do their job effectively, and to protect their wellbeing.

-We are currently working with our members and other experts across the sector to develop a new tool on protection from sexual exploitation, abuse and harassment.
-This PSEAH assessment tool will provide additional guidance, aligned with the CHS, for organisations looking to improve their policies and practice on key issues including whistleblower protection and safeguarding vulnerable people.
+We are currently working with our members and other experts across the sector to develop new guidance on protection from sexual exploitation, abuse and harassment.
+Aligned with the CHS, this will help organisations looking to improve their policies and practice on key issues including whistleblower protection and safeguarding vulnerable people.